japgolly/learning/recursion-blog/02-cata.md

 *"dirCount() 4x slower than in v1.8.3"*.
 What's going on?
 Well, now in every traversal we're spending more time fetching more data that we don't need and end up throwing away.
-If a user only wants a directory count, the library spends oodles of time looking up attributes, group IDs, etc. only to discard them all at the end.
+If a user only wants a directory count, the library spends oodles of time looking up attributes, group names, etc. only to discard them all at the end.

 What can the user do?
-Well... nothing.
+Well... again: nothing.
 The only recourse they have is to raise an issue and complain.
 They have no control or power in this situation.
-They're at the mercy of the decisions made by the library authors.
+They're yet again at the mercy of the decisions made by the library authors.

 ### Fixing our FileSystem